hmchen47/DataScience/Stats/ProbStatsPython/02-Sets.md

 + René Descates 1596-1650
   + philosopher, scientist, mathematician
-  + considered father of western philsopht
+  + considered father of western philsophy
     + Cogito ergo sum = I think therefore I am
     + Divided each difficulty into as many parts as necessary to solve it.
     + Each problem I solved became a rule I later used to solve other problems.
     + A good mind is not enough, the main thing is to use it well.

-+ Cartesian corrdinates: used also by
++ Cartesian coordinates: used also by
-  + Pierre de Fermat (1607-1665): a French lawyer at the Parlement of Toulouse, France, and a mathematician who is given credit for early developments that led to infinitesimal calculus, including his technique of adequality
+  + Pierre de Fermat (1607-1665): a French lawyer at the Parlement of Toulouse, France, and a mathematician who is given credit for early developments that led to infinitesimal calculus, including his technique of inequality
   + Nicole Oresme (1320-1382): at the University of Paris and expanded the analytic study of changing quantities

 + Tuples and ordered pairs